NikkSazz/CS-Hobart-University/README.md

 - Each course has its own directory.
 - Subdirectories organize assignments, projects, notes, and lab exercises.
 - Files are clearly named for easy navigation.

-## How to Use
-Feel free to explore the contents of this repository to gain insights into my journey through computer science coursework.
-Contributions or suggestions for improvement are always welcome!

----

-## Contact
-If you have any questions or would like to discuss the coursework, feel free to reach out to me via [GitHub](https://github.com/your-username) or email.

----

-Thank you for visiting my repository!